 - Create a top layer of insulation

-3. Sealing Your package
+3. Seal Your package

-This is the icing on your cake!
+Now that you’ve figured out packaging for small businesses, this is the icing on your cake!
 Taping your box securely is just as important as the cushioning materials inside and the correct box.

 Firm, strong tape will significantly reduce the chances of your box being damaged or splitting open en route to its new home.

-Avoid sellotape, masking tape or duct tape.
+Avoid sellotape, masking tape, or duct tape.
 These tapes are likely to rip or easily detach from the cardboard itself.
 Instead, invest in some robust packaging tape.
 This will maintain your box’s shape and adhere throughout different weather conditions.

 We recommend you tape your package at least three times, all the way around and in both directions.

 We’ve covered a lot of ground here.
-Remember, shipping your product is often the only physical touchpoint you have with your eCommerce customer, so making sure you’ve packaged and wrapped your goods properly can save you a lot of heartache.
+Remember, shipping your product packages is often the only physical touchpoint you have with your eCommerce customer, so making sure you’ve packaged and wrapped your goods properly can save you a lot of heartache.